 *fourth wall breaks*

-Terry Alan Crews (born July 30, 1968) is an American actor, voice actor and a former American football player.
-After several years playing pro football, Crews retired and pursued an acting career, which took flight on the big screen in 2000's The 6th Day.
-Many film roles have followed, among them those in White Chicks, Idiocracy, The Expendables (2010) and its sequels, and Bridesmaids.
-Crews has also found success on the small screen, having recurring roles on Are We There Yet? and Arrested Development.
-He might be best known for playing Sgt.
+Terrence Alan Crews (born July 30, 1968) is an American actor, voice actor and former American football player.
+After several years playing pro football, Crews retired and pursued an acting career, which took flight on the big screen in the 2000s The 6th Day.
+Many film roles have followed, among them those in White Chicks, Idiocracy, The Expendables (2010), and its sequels and Bridesmaids.
+Crews has also found success on the small screen, having roles in Are We There Yet? and Arrested Development.
+He might be best known for playing Julius in Everybody Hates Chris and Lt.
 Terry Jeffords on the police Work Com Brooklyn Nine-Nine.

 But his most famous work among the Internet users is a series of Old Spice commercials (directed by Tim & Eric), where Crews goes full Large Ham, proving that Awesomeness Is Volatile by appearing in more and more bizarre commercials.
-As an actor, Crews has an indeniable comedic talent, which, coupled with his tough guy appearance, makes him one of the most hilarious actors in Hollywood, but Terry has some serious roles to his credit, such as portraying a Scary Black Man in Gamer, giving one of the most chilling performances in his entire career.
+As an actor, Crews has undeniable comedic talent, which, coupled with his tough-guy appearance, makes him one of the most hilarious actors in Hollywood, but Terry has some serious roles to his credit, such as portraying a Scary Black Man in Gamer, giving one of the most chilling performances in his entire career.

 AND REMEMBER: TERRY CREWS IS SO POWERFUL HE CAN APPEAR ON THE OTHER PEOPLE'S PAGES, BUT HE DOESN'T DO SO BECAUSE HE'S A NICE GUY!

 - The Longest Yard (2005) as Cheeseburger Eddy

 - Idiocracy (2006) as President Dwayne Elizondo Mountain Dew Herbert Camacho

 - Norbit (2007) as Big Black Jack Latimore